 Bustling cities and small towns across Illinois come together each March 17 to celebrate St. Patrick’s Day.
 Parades are held throughout the state to honor Irish heritage with traditional Irish food, dances, music and more.
 From dyeing the Chicago River to running in Leprechaun Leap, Illinoisans continue to uphold these St. Patty’s Day traditions.
 Here are a few great places to celebrate St. Patrick’s Day in the state.

 What better way to celebrate St. Patrick’s Day than partying on a yacht with a DJ?
-The Green River Booze Cruise provides spectacular views of the Chicago skyline, dancing, freebies, and admission to the after party.
+The St. Patrick's Day Shamrock Cruise provides spectacular views of the Chicago skyline, dancing, freebies, and admission to the after party.
 The after party is typically held at a River North bar and includes a drink.

 For a romantic St. Patrick’s Day away from large crowds, the Inn at Irish Hollow is the ideal destination.
 Here you can stay in a quaint cottage with a stone fireplace and whirlpool spa.
 This intimate bed and breakfast also offers seasonal dishes prepared from organic produce straight from the garden.